 New York Rangers and Edmonton Oilers advance to second round of playoffs

-Region 22 Emergency Management Director Tim Newman says t... -- Attorney General Jeff Sessions says people should lighten up about controversial comments he made earlier this week about the state of Hawaii.When asked by ABC N... -- Far-right populist Marine Le Pen and centrist Emmanuel Macron appear to have won Sunday's first-round vote in the French presidential election, exit polling sugg...
+Attorney General Jeff Sessions says people should lighten up about controversial comments he made earlier this week about the state of Hawaii.When asked by ABC N... -- Far-right populist Marine Le Pen and centrist Emmanuel Macron appear to have won Sunday's first-round vote in the French presidential election, exit polling sugg...
 Planting is underway in Nebraska but briefly stalled mid-week due to several storm fronts moving through.
 As of Monday 3% of the state's corn crop was in the ground, compare...
-The Western Nebraska Community College softball team realizes how important Sunday regular season final games are as they prepare for the Region IX playoffs.
+Kearney, Neb.

 Add your comments below